BashTux1/deb-setup-gui/README.md

 # deb-setup-gui
 Written for Debain
 Which includes "whiptail" by default to display dialog boxes from shell scripts

-GUI for setting up system basics (networking and timezone)
+This is a GUI script for setting up system basics, such as networking and timezone.
-Can easily be adapted to any other Distro.
+It can easily be adapted to any other Distro.

 Please check the code to ensure you know what it is going to be doing.
 Use at your own risk.